iMeanHow/System-Design-for-Drought-Prediction/README.md

 # System-Design-for-drought-prediction
 An web application designed for drought prediction.

-Details about each project are in README.md of each project's folder.
+Details about each item are in their own README.md